Currencycloud nabs $80M from Visa, World Bank Group and more for cross-border payment APIs – TechCrunch

 All roads, effectively, led to Currencycloud, and it’s seen business expand.
 To date, Currencycloud says that it has processed more than $50 billion in cross-border payments, with the proliferation of so-called neobanks (or challenger banks, going head-to-head with traditional institutions in the business of deposits and lending using all-digital, mobile-first platforms) helping it along.
 Customers include Monzo, Moneze, Starling, Revolut and Dwolla — alongside the likes of bigger players like Visa now also getting involved.

-“I’m delighted to be joining the board of such an exciting technology company,” added Colleen Ostrowski, SVP and Treasurer at Visa, in a statement.
+“I’m delighted to be joining the board of such an exciting technology company,” added Colleen Ostrowski, SVP and treasurer at Visa, in a statement.
 “Currencycloud is re-shaping the way that the platforms of the future are moving money around the world, and there is huge potential for the company to drive further innovation in the cross-border payments industry.”